 My studio and darkroom

 -I have never taken a photography course.
-I am, however, hardly self-taught.
+I am, however, not self-taught.

 We discussed photographs and photography for several years on our daily bus ride from City Hall.
 John critiqued hundreds of my negatives and prints.
-He told me about studying with Frederick Sommers in Prescott, Arizona, and with Fred Archer and Ansel Adams in Hollywood.
-John recounted the origin of the zone system of metering and exposure control in classes taught by Archer and Adams.
+He described studying with Frederick Sommers in Prescott, Arizona, and with Fred Archer and Ansel Adams in Hollywood and recounted the origin of the zone system of metering and exposure control in classes taught by Archer and Adams.

-John Richardson -- photographer and member of the Arroyo Arts Collective -- and I have photographed together for several years.
-I have learned much by observing how he works, and from many discussions of what is worth photographing.
+John Richardson, photographer and member of the Arroyo Arts Collective, and I have photographed together for several years.
+I learn much by observing how John works, and from many discussions of what is worth taking a picture of.